justinetrann/cba/README.md

 The next step is to convert the strings into their acceptable forms; for example, `total_sales` should be converted to `DECIMAL(10,2)` to apply future mathematical operations.

 **Conversion of Data Types**

 **Converting total_sales from VARCHAR(15) to DECIMAL(10,2)**

-To adjust the settings in MySQL Workbench 8.0 CE for proper casting, you will need to temporarily disable safe mode.
-Start by setting SQL_SAFE_UPDATES to 0.
-This change allows you to perform the necessary data manipulations without the restrictions of safe mode, remember to re-enable safe mode by setting SQL_SAFE_UPDATES back to 1 to ensure the database's integrity is maintained.
+To temporarily disable safe mode for proper data casting in MySQL Workbench 8.0 CE, you can set the SQL_SAFE_UPDATES variable to 0.
+This allows you to perform the necessary data manipulations without the restrictions of safe mode.
+Once you've finished these operations, be sure to re-enable safe mode by setting SQL_SAFE_UPDATES back to 1.
+This ensures the database's integrity is maintained by preventing unintended data modifications.

 ```sql
 -- Creating a temporary column to store numeric values